 Use only 1 cup water, 1 cup wine, 2 tablespoons onion flakes, 1/4 teaspoon onion powder. *Be sure to use a wine you enjoy drinking! *You can use less wine if you want or skip the wine altogether.
 Unsalted chicken or beef broth is ok, but you will likely need to add more spices.
 Make sure the liquid totals 1 1/2 cups. *To make a slightly thicker gravy, whisk together 1 tablespoon cornstarch and 1/4 cup cold water.
 Stir the mixture into the slow cooker and cover.
 Let sit for 10-15 minutes.
 The gravy will be a little thicker.

-This recipe was originally published on January 15th, 2013.
-Recipe was re-tested, and text was updated.
+This post was originally published January 15th, 2013.
+Text, recipe, video and photos have been updated.